sumwale/keepassxc-unlock/README.md

 A better option will be to generate the proper system D-BUS events for the session in the lock script namely toggling the boolean `LockedHint` property in the object `/org/freedesktop/login1/session/<session ID>` on the bus `org.freedesktop.login1`.
+One way is to use `loginctl lock-session`/`unlock-session`.
 This way both KeePassXC and the `keepassxc-unlock` service will be able to lock/unlock the databases correctly.